ekochmar/ekochmar.github.io/aied-course.md

 [[To the top](#top)]

 <a name="week5"></a>
-# Week 5: Text Classification Approaches
+# Week 5: LLM alignment for educational applications

 This week you will build upon the knowledge acquired over the previous weeks and will start working on the applications at the intersection of machine learning (ML) and NLP.
 You may recall from Week 1 that ML is widely used in many NLP tasks.